Leighton and Eaton Constantine: Leighton

 The village is situated along the River Severn, on the Shrewsbury and Worcester turnpike road near the Severn Valley Railway, and comprises 2151 acre.
-The village itself is small, and comprises just a few houses, a church, a pub (the Kynnersley Arms) and Hall.
+The village itself is small, and comprises just a few houses, a church, a pub (the Mill at Leighton) and Hall.
 There are several black and white buildings which line the Shrewsbury to Ironbridge road which runs through the village, and provides the main transport link for the villagers.
 There is also a good deal of vegetation, such as trees and shrubbery lining the roads, some of the which also form part of the Leighton Hall estate, which is a red-brick building built in around 1778.
 Standing at the entrance to the hall is Leighton Lodge, which is significant as it is the birthplace of Shropshire author Mary Webb who wrote Precious Bane and various other stories about Shropshire.

 The village church, St Mary's Church, is also within the Parkland although it does predate its neighbour by around 60 years.

-The village has a public house, The Kynnersley Arms, a Grade II Listed Building which featured on Channel 4's Time Team programme in 2002, which revealed a furnace in its cellar used in the local iron industry; its site has origins dating back 1,000 years including a corn mill dating back to the Domesday Book period.
+The village has a public house, The Mill at Leighton, a Grade II Listed Building which featured on Channel 4's Time Team programme in 2002, revealing a furnace in its cellar used in the local iron industry; its site has origins dating back 1,000 years including a corn mill dating back to the Domesday Book period.
 In 2021 it was leased as a community enterprise in name of The Leighton Pub Company.

 St Mary's Church

 The church has been key feature in Leighton since being restored in around 1716, after being rebuilt on the site of a Norman church.
 The two iron tombstones in the Nave, dated 1677 and 1696 were cast in the village where iron was smelted from at least 1650.
 On the south of the chancel arch is an heraldic device which were common around the 1800s, and this particular one was a memorial of the head of the manorial family.
 The church registers begin in 1661, and in the Church porch, there are records of the various benefactions for the poor of the parish.
 Inside the church are many memorials to the Leighton family including an effigy possibly dating from the 13th century.
 It depicts a knight in chain mail.
 Other effigies are dedicated to the Kynnersley family.
+A wooden plaque in the porch forms the parish's First World War memorial.
 The writer Mary Webb was christened there.